| | | |

 Looking down on two plates with Chicken Bryan, pasta and red wine.

-How to make Chicken Bryan like Carrabba’s
+How to make Carrabba’s Copycat Chicken Bryan

-How to butterfly chicken breasts:
+How to butterfly chicken breasts

 Place your chicken breast on a cutting mat/board.